 This easy-to-make cherry tomato confit is frequently made in our home during the summer months.
-Made with simple ingredients, this versatile tomato confit recipe is a
+Made with simple ingredients, this versatile tomato confit recipe is a must when tomatoes are in season.

 If you are in the mood for more confit recipes, then check out my fan-favorite Garlic Confit Toast recipe, next!